ShanJiang21/shanjiang21.github.io/_posts/2019-04-02-996-viral-Chinese-young-engineers-Asilomar-moment.markdown

 > I haven’t really thought of living a life, Because I’m building something, and before I finish it, there won’t be anything else on my mind.

-Recently there is a viral suddenly spread on github among Chinese computer engineers, on which they set up a project for protesting against the 996 work mode, which is a common practice in Internet
+Recently there is a viral suddenly spread on Github among Chinese computer engineers, on which they set up a project for protesting against the 996 work mode, which is a common practice in Internet

 **996 vs. ICU**